Live Updates

 What Changed

 This is not a regulatory change or new requirement but an enforcement of existing obligations under the Transparency Law of 11 January 2008 (as amended), specifically Article 4, which mandates issuers to publish half-yearly financial reports, including effective dissemination, storage on the Officially Appointed Mechanism (OAM), and filing with the CSSF.
 No new rules are introduced; the sanction reinforces the unchanged deadlines and processes for periodic information publication, with the CSSF acting under Article 25(2) as the competent authority.
-The fine level was determined considering relevant circumstances under Article 26a, and publication follows Article 26b(1). #
+The fine level was determined considering relevant circumstances under Article 26a, and publication follows Article 26b(1).

-• wide actions are mandated beyond general adherence, but proactive audits are advisable given CSSF's supervisory focus
+• wide actions are mandated beyond general adherence, but proactive audits are advisable given CSSF's supervisory focus.

 Key Dates

-Within 3 months of 12 January 2026 (i.e., by 12 April 2026) - Deadline for BigRep SE to lodge a court action with the Tribunal administratif against the sanction, per Article 27 of the Transparency Law.
-DEADLINE
+(i.e., by 12 April 2026) - Deadline for BigRep SE to lodge a court action with the Tribunal administratif against the sanction, per Article 27 of the Transparency Law

 Compliance Impact